 - You don’t have to defend your religion every step of the way.
 If the priest abuses a child, it is his problem or his church’s problem.
 The religion itself escapes the ire, by and large, though I understand sometimes all of Christianity or Catholicism gets blamed.
 If a right wing Christian commits an act of terrorism, it is because he is mentally ill, even if the religion was implicated.
 Whenever there is an act of terrorism, your first reaction is, hope everyone is safe, rather than “I hope the culprit is not a Muslim, so we won’t be subject to a non-stopped media coverage of ‘Islamic terrorism’ again.

-3. You don’t have to worry about your children being bullied at school, or called “little terrorists”.
+2. You can choose to dress however you prefer.
+You don’t have to explain why you cover your head, and that you are not oppressed if you do choose to wear a headscarf.
+You don’t have to explain that you do it as a result of exercising your free will to express your religious identity.3.
+You don’t have to worry about your children being bullied at school, or called “little terrorists”.
 You don’t have to explain to your 6-year old son as to what “terrorist” means, let alone why he is being called that.

 4. You don’t have to worry about being stopped at the airport because of your name and looks.
 You don’t have to worry about going through secondary screenings.
 You don’t have to worry about how you are going to tell your children as to why dad was held separately for questioning, as they won’t understand, “I was stopped not for what I did, but rather for who I am”.